Great Guana Cay

 The settlement adjoins the Great Guana Resort property whose main building burnt down, and which was the premier resort on the island.
 The Guana Beach Resort which was the grand daddy of all resorts on Guana, was for all practical purposes, destroyed by Floyd and Fire.
 Despite that fact, their Sunset Bar at pool side was resurrected from the debris and is now called Grabbers, Light food is served and naturally the "Guana Grabber" the drink of choice.
 The original motel type cottages that remained have been renovated plus an additional five condo/apartments in place of the old hotel.
 All are available for rent.
 Grabbers is a popular spot especially with the cruising folks who anchor just off its beach in Fishers Bay.

-It has been just over a decade since the opening of Nippers, now one of the hottest spots in all of the Cays (Video).
+Of course there is Nippers, one of the hottest spots in all of Abaco (Video).
 It is a trendsetting place that lives up to its reputation and one of a few places that stays open in early fall.
 Often you find Johnny Nipper himself bar tending. (see food & drinks).
 It's on a bluff overlooking their snorkeling beach and ocean - Spectacular.
 It really packs them in.
 You can also dine in style at "Overso", Nippers new enclosed air conditioned restaurant.
 Chef Debbie also includes many state side favorites in her menu of local fare.

 For those not staying on Guana, access to Nippers is only by boat or ferry from Marsh Harbour.
 Every Sunday they serve a Hawaiian style pig roast which attracts folks and yachtsmen from all over the cays.
 Tickets are sold on a first come first served basis.
 It's generally very crowded.
 The Barefoot Man, who's CD's are in every gift shop and hotel, makes a couple annual appearance here (Video).
 At one time, Nippers had its own webcam focused on their beautiful beach below.
 A storm knocked it out years back and it's never been replaced.
 If anyone should have a webcam, it's Nippers.
 When you stop by, bug them about that.
 (Abaco Webcams.)